 I wish I was talking about the dear husband's sock.
 But I still haven't confronted those dropped stitches...

-But, at 8:21pm I finished Alan Greenspan's autobiography The Age of Turbulence.
+The Age of Turbulence.
 It was a long read, clocking in at 505 pages and about three weeks of reading.
 Which is a long time for me!
 As a librarian and bibliophile I tend to inhale a typical adult novel in a day.
-This was not the typical adult novel.
+This was

 I paced myself at two chapters at a time, primarily because at that point my brain would start to feel overloaded.
 But I'm glad I read it in its entirety.
 So much of what is affecting America now- Social Security, Education, Energy Consumption (ahem Oil) to name a few - have a history that goes back much farther than my generations apathetic lack of interest.